How to register a company in Thailand

 No specific registration is needed, but the Thai branch will have to abide by the usual rules and regulations by registering for the VAT, getting a foreign business license and applying for corporate tax ID.

 100% Foreign Ownership Option is open for a few type of company only.

 - Foreign Business License

 - Representative office, Regional Operating Headquarters & Branch Office

 Starting business in Thailand may take you several weeks to complete the process.
 This is mainly due to the registration procedures and the required documents and forms being in their native language, Thai.
 It implies that you need someone you can trust and who is able to communicate in Thai on your behalf to be able to successfully review and complete your company registration process.

+Before investment know information of how to register a company in Thailand as foreign investor (s).
 If you want to do business in Thailand and need legal assistance in registering your company Siam Legal can give you a one stop service for your convenience.
 They can help you to set up a company while getting you a Thai work permit and Thai visa at the same time.
 Not only that they can give you relevant pieces of advice on doing business in Thailand efficiently and their Thai lawyers or foreign lawyers provide you with guidance when registering your limited company in Thailand.

 |140 One Pacific Place, Sukhumvit Road,